Symplectic resolution of orbifolds with homogeneous isotropy

 Bazzoni, Fern\'andez and the first author \cite{BFM} have given the first construction of a symplectic resolution of an orbifold of dimension $6$ with isotropy sets of dimension $0$ and $2$, although the construction is ad hoc for the particular example at hand as it satisfies that the normal bundle to the $2$-dimensional isotropy set is trivial.
-This was used to give the first example of a simply-connected non-K\"ahler manifold which is simultaneously complex and symplectic.

-In this paper we give a procedure to resolve a wider type of singularities in a symplectic orbifold $X$ of arbitrary dimension $2n$.
+This was used to give the first example of a simply-connected non-K\"ahler manifold which is simultaneously complex and symplectic. symplectic tubular In this paper we give a procedure to resolve a wider type of singularities in a symplectic orbifold $X$ of arbitrary dimension $2n$.
 We are able to develop such resolution for orbifolds $X$ whose isotropy set is composed of disjoint submanifolds $D_i$ so that each of the $D_i$ have the same isotropy groups at all its points.
-We call this $D_i$ a homogeneous isotropy set and such orbifold $X$ an HI-orbifold.
+We call this $D_i$ a homogeneous isotropy set and such orbifold $X$ a HI orbifold.
 This allows the existence of positive dimensional submanifolds composed of singular points.
 The singular points of the topological underlying space are not isolated, hence new techniques are required in order to perform the resolution.
 We are able to endow the normal bundle to $D_i$ with a nice structure in which to effectively perform fiberwise the algebraic resolution of singularities of \cite{EV}, and then glue these local resolutions into a resolution $\tilde{X}$ of $X$.